 7) Keep A Record Of Sources

 Sourcing quotations during sermon delivery is distracting and unwieldy.
 Few hearers expect us to give exhaustive documentation while preaching.
 At the same time, however, we must keep a record of sources somewhere.
-This is especially important when we wish to avoid using a particular name in the sermon: e.g., “As one commentator notes…” or, “A pastor friend described it this way…” Should one of our listeners ask later for more information about a particular quote, we will always be ready to give them a full accounting of the source.
+This is especially important when we wish to avoid using a particular name in the sermon, for example, “As one commentator notes…” or “A pastor friend described it this way…” If one of our listeners later requests more information about a particular quote, we will always be ready to provide a complete account of the source.